marykka/marykka.github.io/index.markdown

 layout: newhome
 ---

 Hi, I am Mariia Tikhomirova, Berlin-based UX writer.
-I help business to communicate with users — through text.
+I help business to communicate with users&nbsp;— through text.
+Use my expertise in psychology to create for human-oriented interfaces copy that works.

 <!-- layout: home -->